batikanor/tgu-archive/permissions/BATIKAN-BORA-ORMANCI.md

 * Can people share their solutions to the course related problems you've created for the TGU?: YES

-Extra note from the person: None
+## Extra notes
+None

+## Source
-Source: They've made the push to the repository himself
+They've made the push to the repository himself